Yorkcla/AI-powered-CST-for-sound-design/README.md

 # AI-Powered-CST-for-Sound-Design

 This web application prototype supports sonic interaction design through tonal cognition, integrating user scenarios and task analysis with functional harmony principles.
-It will be presented at the Australian Computer-Human Interaction Conference 2024, with a publication link forthcoming.
+This work was presented at the Australian Computer-Human Interaction Conference (OzCHI 2024).
+The publication is available on the [ACM Digital Library](https://dl.acm.org/doi/10.1145/3726986.3727042).

 ## Installation